Joseph Stanley-Brown

 Brown was born in Washington, D.C. and attended Washington, D.C. public schools where he learned shorthand and typing.
 He went to the Sheffield Scientific School at Yale University and studied geology.
-Brown served as a stenographer for John Wesley Powell. the founder of the United States Geological Survey.
+Brown served as a stenographer for John Wesley Powell, the founder of the United States Geological Survey.
+He also was editor of the Bulletin of the Geological Society of America for 40 years.

 Brown was also involved in the banking and railroad businesses.
-He died in Pasadena, California.
+He died in Pasadena, California, and his remains were placed along with his wife's in Garfield's tomb.